adanlbenito/flexfx_kit/README.md

     }
 }

-// The mixer function is called once per audio sample and is used to route USB, I2S and DSP samples.
-// This function should only be used to route samples and for very basic DSP processing - not for
-// substantial sample processing since this may starve the I2S audio driver.
-Do not use floating
-// point operations since this is a real-time audio thread - all DSP operations and calculations
-// should be performed using fixed-point math.
-// NOTE: IIR, FIR, and BiQuad coefficients and state data *must* be declared non-static global!

 // Single-pole low pass filter implemented with a biquad IIR (only uses B0,B1,A1 coeffs). int lopass_coeffs[5] = {FQ(1.0),0,0,0,0};
 int lopass_stateL[4] = {0,0,0,0}, lopass_stateR[4] = {0,0,0,0}; // Initial filter state/history.